What you need to know:

 Like with integration, platform selection and configuration require expertise and guidance from a team that’s experienced in serving government organizations.

-All of this may sound like a lot of effort, but the benefits of digital transformation are worth the effort.
+All of this may sound like a lot of effort, but the benefits of government digital transformation are worth the effort.

 Digital transformation initiatives creates opportunities for governments